cartalyst/stripe/usage/billable.md

 ## Billable Entities

-In this section we'll show how you can use the entity billing feature.
+In this section we'll show how you can use the billable entities feature.

 > **Note:** A User model will be used for the following examples.

-###### Determine if the entity is ready to be billed
+#### $entity->isBillable()

-If you need to determine if the entity is ready to be billed, you can use the `isBillable()` method.
+This method is very useful when you need to determine if the entity is ready to be billed, or in other words, if the entity has a Stripe customer already attached.

+##### Example

 ```php
 $user = User::find(1);